code-and-effect/effective_test_bot/README.md

 rake test:bot TEST=posts#index
 ```

-## Screenshots and Animated Gifs
+## Animated gifs and screenshots

-Call `save_test_bot_screenshot` from within your test to take a screenshot of the current page.
+Call `save_test_bot_screenshot` from within any test to take a screenshot of the current page.
 If an animated .gif is produced at the end of the test -- either from autosave_animated_gif_on_failure or tour mode -- this screenshot will be used as one of the frames in the animation.

 This method is already called by `fill_form` and `submit_form`.

-To disable taking screenshots entirely, change `config.screenshots = false` in the `config/initializers/effective_test_bot.rb` initializer file.
+To disable taking screenshots entirely set `config.screenshots = false` in the `config/initializers/effective_test_bot.rb` initializer file.

-### Autosave animated .gif on failure
+### Autosave on failure

 The `test/test_helper.rb` file that is installed by `effective_test_bot` enables [capybara-screenshot](https://github.com/mattheworiordan/capybara-screenshot)'s `autosave_on_failure` functionality.
 So whenever a test fails, the current html will be written and a .png screenshot will be saved.
 This is invaluable for troubleshooting why a test has failed.